readthedocs/readthedocs.org/docs/user/environment-variables.rst

 * `Default environment variables`_
 * `User-defined environment variables`_

 Both are merged together during the build process and are exposed to all of the executed commands.
+There are two exceptions for user-defined environment variables however:

+* User-defined variables are not available during the checkout step of the :doc:`build process </builds>`
+* User-defined variables that are not marked as public will not be available in :docs:`pull request builds </pull-requests>`

 Default environment variables
 -----------------------------